hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 ![Album art for No Better Time than Now by Shigeto](assets/shigeto-no-better-time-than-now.jpg)

 Organic jazzy grooves and keys, layered over semi-post-dubstep (sort of) rhythms / electronic bleeps and bloops.
 The antithesis of the previously mentioned Emptyset record.
-Also choice for “Best Album Cover of 2013”.
+Also choice for "Best Album Cover of 2013".

 - Listen: [Songlink](https://song.link/album/us/i/661873896)
 - Highlight: [<cite>Miss U</cite>](https://song.link/us/i/661874281)